nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![SortOrdersModelSequenceDiagram](images/SortOrdersModelSequenceDiagram.png)

-After the `ObservableList<Order>` has been sorted,
+After the `OrderBook` has been sorted,

-1.  the `SortCommand` obtains the relevant success message by invoking `sortDescriptor.generateSuccessMessage()`.
+1. The `SortCommand` obtains the relevant success message by invoking `sortDescriptor.generateSuccessMessage()`.
-2.  a `CommandResult` object is then instantiated using the message, and returned to `LogicManager`.
+2. A `CommandResult` object is then instantiated using the message, and returned to `LogicManager`.
-3.  the UI proceeds to display the sorted list of orders.
+3. The UI proceeds to display the sorted list of orders.

 #### Design choices